Nine in the vehicle: One dead, seven injured in horror Napier crash - NZ Herald

 "It was havoc," he said.
 "I've never seen anything like it in my life."

-Some sources said 8-9 people were in the vehicle and that that the deceased was a female thought to have been in the rear.

-Residents also said at least one fight or scuffle developed among people around the scene, as rescuers worked with the injured, and removed the wreckage of both the crashed car and the parked vehicle it had hit.
+Residents also said at least one fight or scuffle developed among people around the scene, as rescuers, including six St John Ambulance crews, worked with the injured, and removed the wreckage of both the crashed car and the parked vehicle it had hit.

 Serious crash investigators were on the scene almost immediately, and the road remained closed until at least dawn, residents said.
 Yellow marks painted on the road by investigators highlighted the path of the crashed car.